Dylan-Eckert/CT100/courses/Setting up your dev environment.md

 1. Change you directory to your Desktop `cd Desktop`
 1. Make a new directory called New `mkdir New`
 1. Navigate into that directory `cd New`
-1. Create a new file called README.md `echo hello > test.txt`
+1. Create a new file called README.txt `echo hello > README.txt`
 1. Open this directory in Finder `open .`
 1. Go to the immediate parent directory `cd ..`
 1. Close the terminal `exit`